fulldecent/swift6-module-template/Recipe.md

     3. Set the project options

-        1. Set project name to "iOS Example"
+        1. Set Product Name to "iOS Example"

-        2. Set organization name to `__ORGANIZATION NAME__`
+        2. Set Organization Name to `__ORGANIZATION NAME__`

-        3. Set organization identifier to `com.AN.ORGANIZATION.IDENTIFIER`
+        3. Set Organization Identifier to `com.AN.ORGANIZATION.IDENTIFIER`

-        4. Set language to "Swift"
+        4. Set Language to "Swift"

-        5. Set devices to “Universal"
+        5. Set Devices to “Universal"

         6. Ensure "Include Unit Tests" is not selected